ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Use of policies | Use of policies is agency-specific and would need further development with internal Cyber Security Teams. | Provides visibility within the Agency of suspicious behaviour and application use.
+Use of policies | Use of policies is agency-specific and would require further development with internal Cyber Security Teams.
+However it is recommened that a policy be enabled to monitor and detect access from anonymous IP addresses. | Provides visibility within the Agency of suspicious behaviour and application use.

 ### MCAS - Threat Protection